MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 Previously, when using permission policies, you determined access to apps using the following three settings:

-* Org-wide setting for third-party apps: It applies at an org-level and controls if all third-party apps are available for every user or not.
+* Org-wide setting for third party apps: It applies at an org-level and controls if all third party apps are available for every user or not.
 * App status: It applies at an app-level as allow or block and controls if it's available to any user or not.
 * Permission policy: It applies at a user-level and controls if a specific user is permitted to use an app or not.